Cloudco Entertainment: Purchase by IVEST Consumer Partners (2023–present)

 On August 24, 2023, it was announced that Canadian-based private equity firm IVEST Consumer Partners had purchased Cloudco Entertainment for $100 Million.
 IVEST's intentions with Cloudco is to focus on the Care Bears brand and turn it into a major household name by helping introduce the franchise to a new generation of children, and producing 'retro'-style merchandise featuring the classic Care Bears and Care Bear Cousins characters, geared towards the now-adult audience who grew up with it, through collaborations with retailers such as Primark, Shein, Claire's, Pop Mart and MINISO.
 Other plans include utilizing existing Cloudco properties for developing new content, producing new IP, as well as Cloudco being used to acquire and license other properties that IVEST could pick up in the future.

 On October 16, 2024, Cloudco and WildBrain announced the production of a new forty-four minute special entitled The Care Berry Switch, which crosses over Strawberry Shortcake with the Care Bears for the first time.
 This is Cloudco's first Strawberry Shortcake production to be made by the company since the sale of the property to Iconix/WildBrain in February 2015.

 On June 5, 2025, it was announced that a live-action/animated Care Bears film was put into development at Warner Bros.
 Pictures, with Josh Greenbaum being announced as director.

+In June 2026, it was announced that the intellectual property of Care Bears will be acquired by Authentic Brands Group.
+On August 20, 2026, the acquisition was completed.